rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 01 26 0425
 *   commit - changed Ret.IsEntry and Ret.IsExit to bool? from long? in Extensions
     will be easier to understand instList list

+2023 01 26 1440
+*   commit - queried list in Ret() format using 'instrument'
+    did not fill in expiry - it is located in 'Instruments'